 Why is a custom wood crate closure important?

 This can impact the end-user in that tools and manpower may be needed.
-If an end-user sustains an injury attempting to open your package, this not only becomes a potential liability to you but could alter the perception of your product's quality.
+If an end-user has difficulty opening your package, this could alter the perception of your product's quality.

 Expect questions about your needs

 There are many ways to construct a basic custom wood crate, which is why a good crating expert should ask about your access inside the crate.

 - Will your team be opening and closing one time or many times?

 - What are the lifespan expectations of the custom wood crate?

 Answers to questions like these can result in some pretty cool ways to meet customers' specific custom wood crate needs.

 If the closures are not properly addressed during the design phase then the crate may not live up the expectations of the customer.

 Example: One-time wood crate